davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 creates correlation heatmap with all cities combined
 * OpenMeteoEDA_202306_v005 creates correlation heatmap for a single city
 * OpenMeteoEDA_202306_v005 compares a single city correlation to all cities combined correlation

+### Expansions week of 08-DEC-2024
+* OpenMeteoEDA_202306_v005 runs correlations for each individual city